ThomasRainford/graphql-typescript-server-starter/README.md

 ## Features

--  type-graphql
+-  Type-GraphQL.
--  mikro-orm with nosql database
+-  Mikro-Orm with NoSql database.
--  apollo server as graphql server
+-  Apollo server as GraphQL server.
--  redis as cache for user cookies
+-  Redis as cache for user cookies.
--  nodemailer for password reset
+-  Nodemailer for password reset.
+-  Generate enviroment variable types with gen-env-types.